Platino Award for Best Actor in a Miniseries or TV series: History

 Until the 3rd edition of the awards, only film categories were awarded.
 In 2017, the category for Best Miniseries or TV series was introduced, being followed the next year by performance categories in television productions (male lead and female lead).
 In 2020, the categories for acting in television were split between lead and supporting.

-The category for Best Actor was first awarded in 2018 at the 5th Platino Awards with Argentine actor Julio Chávez being the first recipient of the award for his role as Abel Prat in El Maestro.
+The category for Best Actor was first awarded in 2018 at the 5th Platino Awards with Argentine actor Julio Chávez being the first recipient of the award for his role as Abel Prat in the miniseries El Maestro, aired on El Trece and TNT Latinoamérica.

-No actor has received the award more than once while Spanish actor Javier Cámara has the most nominations in the category with three, followed by Diego Boneta, Álvaro Morte with two each.
+No actor has received the award more than once while Spanish actor Javier Cámara has the most nominations in the category with three, followed by Diego Boneta and Álvaro Morte with two each.
+Additionally, both nominations for Morte were for the same character and series (Sergio Marquina (The Professor) / Salvador "Salva" Martín in Money Heist).
 The three actors are the only actors to be nominated more than once in the category.

 In the list below the winner of the award for each year is shown first, followed by the other nominees.